How I improved an inferential data analysis tool for pharmaceutical business analysts

 I eventually learned that the product was actually an amalgamation of 2 different products, each designed by a different design team.

-Competitive analysis was also a good source for inspiration and understanding industry trends.
+Competitive analysis was also a good source for research.
+I wanted to know what features we lacked, and where we stood out.

 This blurry picture of a direct competitor was stealthily taken by one of our product managers at a trade show.